Home > Campaigns > Super > Climate Wreckers Index

 Adaro

 Adaro Energy Indonesia (Adaro) is a pure play coal mining company with plans to expand.
-Adaro produced 62.8 million tonnes of coal in 2022 alone – an increase of almost 20% from 2021 – and has coal reserves of 1.1 billion tonnes.
-Burning all of these reserves would release 2.2 billion tonnes of CO2-e, almost the equivalent of India’s total annual emissions.
-Adaro has stated plans to ramp up coal production to 64 million tonnes in 2023.
+Adaro produced nearly 66 million tonnes of coal in 2023 alone – an increase of 25% from 2021 levels – and has coal reserves of 1 billion tonnes.
+Burning all of these reserves would release 2 billion tonnes of CO2-e, equivalent to nearly double Indonesia’s total annual emissions.
+Adaro has stated plans to ramp up coal production to 67 million tonnes in 2024.
 To justify its business plans, Adaro presents global coal demand forecasts that are even higher than the International Energy Agency’s 2.5°C-aligned STEPS scenario.

 Adaro also plans to build an aluminium smelter through a subsidiary which would be powered by new coal-fired power plants in North Kalimantan, a province of Indonesia on the island of Borneo.
 At full capacity, the smelter would produce 1.5 million tonnes of aluminium per annum and at least two-thirds of its power needs would be met by burning coal.
 The first phase of the smelter project includes building a new 1.1GW coal power plant, meaning the smelter would emit 5.2 MtCO2-e per annum throughout the first phase.